Nepal Adventure Tour – 11 Days

 After the sightseeing, we will be driving back to Kathmandu.
 The evening is spent back in Kathmandu.

 After breakfast, we drive to Charaundi, the starting point of rafting.
 The rafting in the Trishuli River is one of the most thrilling adventure activities.
-During this period, you feel what the real ecstasy of life in Nepal is.
-The natural scenery seen from the Trisuli River is another spectacle to cherish.Overnight at a Tented Camps.
+The natural scenery seen from the Trisuli River is another spectacle to cherish.Overnight at a Tented Camp.

-Overnight at a Tented Camps.
-Breakfast, Lunch and Dinner Included
+Overnight at a Tented Camp.
+Breakfast, Lunch and Dinner Included.

-Day 05- Second day of the rafting and drive to Chitwan.
+Day 05 - Second day of rafting and drive to Chitwan

 Day 07 - Drive from Chitwan to Pokhara.

 This morning, set out on a walk dedicated to bird watching before taking a tourist bus to Pokhara.
 Arriving in Pokhara, check in to your hotel and the rest of the day is free to relax and explore this picturesque lakeside town.

 After the breakfast, we will have the full-day guided sightseeing in Pokhara.
 A private vehicle and a professional tour guide will be provided.
 The places we visit are as follows:

 Situated at an altitude of 800 m above sea level, it is the second largest lake in the kingdom.
 With the Barahi Island Temple in the middle of the lake it is the most important religious monument in Pokhara.
 Built almost in the middle of Phewa Lake, this two-storied pagoda is dedicated to the female force Shakti.
 The reflection of Mt.
 Machhapuchhare and Annapurna can be seen in its serene water.
 Thick forest lies on the adjoining southern slopes of the lake.